 There are 8 Asian short-clawed ottershere at the zoo – breeding pair Topan and Jameela and their offspring, Bethan, Ffion, Ceri, Lloyd, Tamale and Tina.

-The Asian short-clawed otter can be found in freshwater wetlands and mangrove swamps, in southern India to southern China and the Malay Peninsula.
+Asian short-clawed otters can be found in fresh water wetlands and mangrove swamps, in southern India to southern China to the Malay Peninsula.

-Being carnivores, they eat fish, crabs, molluscs and snails.
-They may even prey on insects, snakes, lizards and some small species of rodent.
+In the wild, their diet mainly consist of fish, crabs, molluscs and snails.
+However, they have been known to prey on insects, snakes, lizards and some small species of rodent.

 Out of all 13 species of otter, the Asian short-clawed otter is the smallest, measuring less than one metre in length when fully grown.

 They are very sociable animals living in family groups of around 12 individuals – the group usually consists of one breeding pair who are monogamous and pair for life, and their young.

 Asian short-clawed otters are one of the most vocal species with up to 12 vocalisations to communicate within the group.
 They use a series of yips, barks and whistles including greeting, mating and distress calls.

 They have two layers of dense fur which creates a waterproof coat, they also have a layer of fat to keep them warm whilst they’re in water.

 Asian short-clawed otters are classified as Vulnerable, this is mainly due to habitat loss and also from pollution and overfishing, which affects the fish and crustaceans that the otters feed on.